radiantlogic-v8/documentation-new/documentation/installation/self-managed.md

 In a production environment, you may want to expose the iddm-proxy-service securely using a method appropriate for your infrastructure, such as an ingress controller or a Kubernetes LoadBalancer service (e.g., on AWS, GCP, or other cloud platforms).

+> Ensure that all Identity Data Management URLs are accessed using HTTPS rather than HTTP for security purposes.

 ### Accessing the Classic Control Panel

 If needed, access the classic control panel via [https://localhost:8443/classic](https://localhost:8443/classic) after port-forwarding the `iddm-proxy-service`.